7. Multiplicative Functionals#

 Thus \(L \log L\) is a submartingale.
 The expression

 and is a measure of relative entropy over a \(t\)-period horizon.
-Relative entropy is often used to analyze model misspecifications and also appears in statistical characterizations of “large deviations” for Markov processes and in information theory.
+Relative entropy is often used to analyze model misspecifications and also appears in statistical characterizations used in information theory and large deviations theory for Markov processes (see [Cho et al., 2002]).

 Remark 7.2

-Consider a simple version of likelihood-based model identification.
+Consider the following example of likelihood-based model selection.
 Suppose that a decision-maker does not know whether a baseline or alternative model generates the data.
 Attach a subjective prior probability \(\pi_o\) to the baseline probability model and probability \(1 - \pi_o\) on the alternative.
 Let \(L\) be a likelihood ratio process with \(L_t\) reflecting information available at date \(t\).
 Date \(t\) posterior probabilities for the baseline and alternative probability models are:

 Remark 7.3